espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 * Keep the signing key private at all times.
 A leak of this key will compromise the secure boot system.
 * Do not allow any third party to observe any aspects of the key generation or signing process using espsecure.py.
 Both processes are vulnerable to timing or other side-channel attacks.
 * Enable all secure boot options in the Secure Boot Configuration.
 These include flash encryption, disabling of JTAG, disabling BASIC ROM interpeter, and disabling the UART bootloader encrypted flash access.
-* Use secure boot in combination with :doc:`flash encryption<flash-encryption>` to prevent local readout of the flash contents.
+* Use secure boot in combination with :doc:`flash-encryption` to prevent local readout of the flash contents.

 .. _secure-boot-technical-details: